Learn about actual and potential costs

 Do you offshore your production overseas?
 If so, which countries do you offshore your production activities to?

 How do you address the rising prices of raw materials?
-How does volatility in raw material prices affect the price that buyers pay?
+How does the volatility in raw material prices affect the price that buyers pay?

 How do you achieve efficiency in your operations (e.g. maximizing fuel efficiency in service delivery)?